benzookapi/shopify-barebone-app-sample/docs/16-posui.md

 The `/posui` page documents a Shopify POS UI extension with two demonstrations: scanning a numeric Shopify customer ID into the current cart and printing an app-hosted authenticated document after a sale.

+## Prerequisites

+1. Install the [Shopify POS sales channel](https://apps.shopify.com/shopify-pos) in the store where this sample app is installed.
+2. Install the Shopify POS mobile app for [iOS](https://apps.apple.com/us/app/shopify-point-of-sale-pos/id686830644) or [Android](https://play.google.com/store/apps/details?id=com.shopify.pos), then sign in to the same store with an authorized staff account.
+3. Deploy the POS UI extension and add its smart-grid tile either in the mobile POS app or from the Shopify admin POS smart-grid editor.
+The editor URL follows this store-specific pattern: `https://admin.shopify.com/store/{store-handle}/apps/point-of-sale-channel/editor?currentEditor=pointOfSale&mode=sections`.

+In the Shopify admin smart-grid editor, the tile is listed as **A Preact POS UI extension**, which comes from the extension description in `shopify.extension.toml`.
+The running tile itself is rendered by `Tile.jsx`, including its runtime heading and subheading.

 ## Runtime Locations

 - The information page runs in the embedded Admin app.